HouzuoGuo/Aurinko2/doc/Data structure.md

 - `id` - document ID index
 - User-created indexes

-Aurinko2 server require RW permissions on those files.
+Aurinko2 server requires RW permissions on those files.

 # Collection data file
 Data file contains all document content, new documents are inserted to end-of-data* and are left room for future updates.